GALLERY

 Applying the glaze-base, by dipping.

 PLATE: Using your index fingers, hold the plate on opposite sides and dip it into the glaze-base at an angle of 45º.
-Your right-hand goes into it but only the index finger of your left hand.
+Your right hand goes into it but only the index finger of your left hand.
 When the plate is completely covered, move it from left to right two or three times.
 Take the plate out, still using one finger of each hand, and hold it at an angle of 75º over the glaze.
-The base dries in seconds and any excessive glaze drips off
+The base dries in seconds and any excess glaze drips off

 JAR: Hold it at the footing with your left index finger and the neck edge of the jar with the right index finger.
 Slowly put the jar into the glaze-base, lower the part of the neck first, so the glaze-base flows inside it.
 When covered, turn it backwards and forwards so as to move the base inside the pot, so it goes round and covers it all.
 Be careful when doing this, there is often an air-block, which stops the base entering and covering the inside.
 When you remove the jar from the glaze-base, tilt it so the excess glaze-base runs out.